hschendel/aoc2021dart/README.md

 ## Day 8

 Learned about type qualification using the `is` operator.
+Also about what to override in order to efficiently use a type as a key for `Map`.
+Java is calling ;) For step 2 I again wasted a lot of time on trying to build some algorithmic learning crap.
+Then I reconsidered, and resorted to dynamic programming.
+There are only 7! = 5040 different mappings of the segments to each other.